yuansfer/woocommerce_yuansfer/README.md

-=== WooCommerce Yuansfer Payment ===
+=== Yuansfer Wallet Payments ===

 ```
 Contributors: yuansfer
 Tags: yuansfer, payment request, unionpay, alipay, wechat pay, credit card, paypal, venmo, woocommerce, automattic
 Requires at least: 4.4
-Tested up to: 5.4
+Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 3.0.3
+Stable tag: 3.0.4
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Attributions: yuansfer-team
 ```

-Take payments on your store using Yuansfer.
+Accept payments on your store using Yuansfer.

 == Description ==

 = Introduction =

-Yuansfer Payment Gateway/Extension (free) enables you to incorporate Chinese payment methods including WeChat Pay, China UnionPay, and Alipay.
+Yuansfer Payment Gateway enables you to incorporate Chinese payment methods including WeChat Pay, China UnionPay, and Alipay.
 You can allow customers to make Chinese online and mobile payments with only a few clicks.

 = Background =

 With a market of consumers surpassing a billion and Alipay and WeChat Pay the preferred way for consumers to make transactions.
 Allowing your consumers to pay through these apps could allow for a unprecedent growth opportunity for your company.
 Accepting Alipay, WeChat Pay and Union Pay would grant access to your company to approximately 900 million Chinese online shoppers and more than five million annual visiting tourists as well as two million US residents.

 = Benefits =